John-Jepsen/digital-freight-matching/PROJECT_GUIDE.md

-# Project Implementation Guide
+# Ruby Project Implementation Guide

 ## 🎯 Project Summary

 This digital freight matching platform addresses the critical inefficiencies in the trucking industry, specifically targeting the problem of deadhead trucking (empty truck miles) that costs the industry billions annually.
-Based on real industry data analysis, our solution can improve route margins from -4% to 24.24% through intelligent matching and optimization.
+Built with modern Ruby on Rails architecture, our solution can improve route margins from -4% to 24.24% through intelligent matching and optimization.

 ## 📊 Key Business Insights from Data Analysis